UPraggy/PY_DATASCIENCE_AND_MACH_LEARN/NUMPY/index.md

 [[1 2 3]
  [4 5 6]]
 ```
-For create a array more easily with more dimensions, use:
+For create an array more easily with more dimensions, use:
 ```python
 EX.:
 array = np.array([1, 2, 3], ndmin=4)